 - Visualize a happy situation such as being at the beach

 Laugh at your foibles – we all have them.
 Try to decrease or, better yet, eliminate your stress.
 Then, you can then focus more on the positives in life.
 Prioritize.
 Athletes use visualization and positive self talk to help them reach their highest potentials.
 We can do the same.
 Just like an athlete, we must practice, practice, and practice.

-In summary, if you’ve done the negative self talk for years, you can see how effective this negativity keeps you trapped.
+If you’ve done the negative self talk for years, you can see how effective this negativity keeps you trapped.
 Fortunately, positive self talk is a stronger force, that can be more effective in healing your life.
-You are worth it, and you'll find yourself enjoying life more.
+You are worth it, and you’ll find yourself enjoying life more.